Academic Competition Team

 This club is a national high school and junior college honors mathematics society.
 This club is by invitation only and has grade requirements.
 A student must have an overall grade point average of at least a 3.0.
 All mathematics courses completed must have at least a 3.0 GPA and include Modern Geometry, Algebra I and II, and be enrolled in an upper level math class.
 This club meets one time a year.

 This club includes students engaging in informal games of ping-pong during activity period (singles and doubles).
 An opportunity to be involved in a club doubles tournament.
 Members must join by October

 Advisor: Mr. Unruh, Mr. Jacobs

 This club meets at various days and times at Whitetail and Liberty.
-A Colorado Ski trip is planned for 2006.
 This club gives members an opportunity to get involved with the sport of skiing/snowboarding.